httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 --- abstract

-This document defines the HTTP header field `Client-Cert` that allows a TLS terminating reverse proxy to convey the client certificate of a mutually-authenticated TLS connection to the origin server in a common and predictable manner.
+This document defines HTTP extension header fields that allow a TLS terminating reverse proxy to convey the client certificate information of a mutually-authenticated TLS connection to the origin server in a common and predictable manner.